fommil/fpmortals/manuscript/frontmatter.md

 A> Scalaz is a principled Functional Programming library that has evolved A> over a decade of industry use.
 A>
-A> Cats is a 3 year old experiment to rewrite scalaz.
-Cats is a member of A> the [Typelevel](http://typelevel.org/about.html) sociopolitical project, which has moderators who enforce A> a Code of Conduct to ensure that their spaces are welcoming and A> inclusive.
+A> Cats is an experiment to rewrite scalaz.
+Cats is a member of the A> [Typelevel](http://typelevel.org/about.html) community of projects and people organised around functional A> programming in Scala, which has moderators who enforce a Code of A> Conduct to ensure that their spaces are welcoming, inclusive and safe.
 A>
-A> Although this book uses scalaz, a second book will be available - at a A> discount to those who buy this book - covering the cats library.
+A> Although this book uses scalaz, a variant using cats will be created A> (subject to demand).
+In the meantime, you can obtain a gratis copy of A> [Advanced Scala with Cats](http://underscore.io/books/advanced-scala/) by Underscore Consultants.
+At this point, A> cats is mostly a clone of scalaz, so this book is relevant for either A> library.

 # Copyleft Notice